SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 Password:
 Password (again):
 ```

+## Creating Property Listings in the Admin Panel
+After setting up superuser and running the server, navigate to `http://localhost:8000/admin`.
+In the admin panel:
+- Log in with your superuser credentials.
+- In the "Listings" section, click "Add Listing".
+- Fill in the listing details.
+The form will include fields such as title, description, area, borough, listing type, property status, price, rental frequency, rooms, and amenities.
+- For the location, enter the latitude and longitude values; these will be combined to set the geographic Point.
+- Save the listing to have it appear on the map and in the property listings.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.